 A Likert scale question is a list of statements with response points that indicate agreement.
-Beafaces' Multiple Dropdown question type can be used for Likert-style questions in Surveys.
+Perceivants' Multiple Dropdown question type can be used for Likert-style questions in Surveys.

 After clicking the Quizzes link, either create or edit a quiz.
 Make sure the quiz type is set as either a Graded or Ungraded Survey.

 With the Questions tab selected inside a new quiz, click the New Question button .

 Set Name, Type, and Points